matthew-tfs/mjcb.io/content/about.md

 I was born and raised in Lindsay, Ontario.
 I have lived and worked in the Greater Toronto Area since 2010.

-I made a decision several years ago to not use social media.
-I deleted my Facebook, Instagram and Twitter accounts in early 2018, and I have no plan on ever using those platforms again.
-I do not like the way that social media propagates false information and I do not want to participate in those platforms as a result of that.
+I decided several years ago to not use social media.
+I deleted my Facebook, Instagram, and Twitter accounts in early 2018, and I have no plan on ever using those platforms again.
+I do not like the way that social media propagates false information and I do not want to participate in those platforms because of that.

 ## Why Did I Create This Website? ##

 I created this website for a few reasons, mostly because I haven't had a significant web presence in a long time.
-I actually had a blog back in the early 2000's, but I never put a lot of effort into it at the time and it ended up being lost to the web (I actually don't even remember where it was hosted or what the address was).
+I had a blog back in the early 2000's, but I never put a lot of effort into it at the time and it ended up being lost to the web (I don't even remember where it was hosted or what the address was).
 I wanted a permanent presence on the web that was completely under my control where I could showcase that I am currently working on, share my thoughts on certain topics, and share things that I find interesting.

-I may use this website to showcase things that I have created and may be for sale, but that will be on a specific basis and I will always be upfront about that.
+I may use this website to showcase things that I have created and may be for sale, but that will be on a specific basis, and I will always be upfront about that.

 I will never have any third-party advertisements on this website.
 Advertisements suck, and I only created this website because I wanted to, and I never intended to use advertisements to profit from it.
 I have moved this website to a free hosting provider since launching it back in 2018, so I don't exactly need to recoup any costs associated with the website since the costs are zero.